Frequently Asked Questions

 Answer: Each student will be tested for English proficiency when applying for admission.
-TCIS accepts beginning English Language Learners (ELL) in elementary school, however, secondary students must demonstrate a certain level of English proficiency in order to be successful in learning content.
-Students who demonstrate a sufficient level of English proficiency, but need a bit of support to be successful may be given access to support through our ELL programs.
-Click here to learn about English support programs at TCIS.
+TCIS accepts beginning English Language Learners (ELL) in elementary school; however, secondary students must demonstrate a certain level of English proficiency in order to be successful in learning content.
+Students who demonstrate a sufficient level of English proficiency but need a bit of support to be successful may be given access to support through our ELA Program.
+Click here to learn about the English Language Acquisition (ELA) Program at TCIS.

 Question: How long does the admissions process take?

 Answer: This largely depends on how quickly documents are submitted and interviews/testing can be arranged.
 Typically, it takes about two weeks to process an application once all documents have been submitted and testing is finished (barring special application circumstances.)